New Jersey Pine Barrens: Efforts to preserve the Pine Barrens

-Jersey Devil and other folklore
+Folklore

 The Pine Barrens gave rise to the legend of the Jersey Devil, said to have been born in 1735 to a local woman named Mrs. Leeds in an area known as Leeds Point.
 It was said that he was her 13th child and, because of the unlucky number, he was cursed.
 Another story says that the mother gave birth to a hideous monster that attacked her and her nurses, before flying up and out of the chimney and disappearing into the Barrens.
 The Devil is said to roam the Pine Barrens, with many sharing stories of encounters with the Devil during dark nights in the Pinelands.

 Pine Barrens folklore also includes the ghost of the "Black Doctor", the ghost of Captain Kidd, the "Black Dog", and various other ghosts, as well as folklore associated with the Blue Hole and other so-called "blue holes" in the Pine Barrens.

 Geography

 The New Jersey Pinelands National Reserve contains approximately 1.1 e6acre of land, and occupies 22% of New Jersey's land area, including territory of much of seven counties.
 Counties affected by the act are Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester and Ocean.

 The Pine Barrens comprise a major part of the Atlantic coastal pine barrens ecoregion.

 Although natural fires have occurred, evidence shows that most fires in the region are of human origin.